BLUE HORIZON, BOOK 4

 She lay still a few moments more before she sat up on the side of the bed and snared her cotton robe from the carpeted floor where she had discarded it the night before.
 She made her way into the lavatory and started the water for a shower.
 This freighter had a full-sized bathtub that she could have soaked in, but with the work still ahead of them today, she didn’t feel she had the luxury of time on her side.

-After she had showered and dressed, Garnet gathered her long red hair into a ponytail with a simple elastic band and then walked barefoot out into the corridor.
+After she had showered, dressed and dried her hair, Garnet gathered the long red tresses into a ponytail with a simple elastic band and then walked barefoot out into the corridor.
 She heard the thump, thump, thump of padded feet and looked up to see the cheetah in a matching pair of black trunks and sleeveless tee shirt.
 He gave her a courteous wave as he trotted past her on his morning jog.

 “Good morning, Renny!” she called after him.
 She heard his mumbled reply as he disappeared around the curve of the corridor.
 She didn’t remember exactly where the lift up to the galley on the rec deck was located, but didn’t think she would have too hard a time finding it.
 As she mused on this, a nearby cabin door opened and Justy’s nose peered out into the corridor.
 He saw her and started to withdraw back into his room, but stopped himself when he realized that Gina was not with her.